zuri-training/WF-PriceCompare-24/README.md

 ## Requirements

 ## Features
-  `Create Account` Users are able to sign up on wallentfriendly with their email/ phone number/ facebook and password.
+  `Create Account` Users are able to sign up on wallentfriendly with their email, phone number, facebook and password.

+  `Login` Retrieves users sign up details from a database compares the inputted login details and allows authenticated users gain full access to the platform.

+  `Documentation` Users have full access to view and interact with the documentation.

+  `Comment` Authenticated users have the ability to comment about a product.

+  `Share` Authenticated users can share links to a product on Facebook.

+  `Purchase Page` Links to the stores are made available to authenticated users.

+  `Search Bar` Enables users to search for various products by specifying their desired product.

+  `Responsive` Enables users to access the platform via their various devices without any issues with their display.

+## How to Contribute

+## Setup & Installation

+## Video Demo

+## Contributors

+## Acknowledgment

 ## Team Links

 - [Project Brief](https://bit.ly/Team24_PriceCompare_Brief)